 Yes, all the actions that the County has taken for many years have successively made our offer more attractive.
-At present we are implementing the project "Servicing investment areas including: the construction of roads to Kostrzyn-Slubice Special Economic Zone", which is co-financed by the European Union from the European Regional Development Fund under the Regional Operational Programme for the Province of West Pomerania for the years 2007-2013
+At present we are implementing the project "Servicing investment areas including: the construction of roads to Kostrzyn-Slubice Special Economic Zone".

 The main objective of the project is to improve the conditions for economic activity for companies operating within the K-SSSE sub zone as well as to create conditions for new investments.
-This shall be achieved by the construction of access roads to investment grounds and the liquidation of the existing conflicts in the form of power lines and pipelines.
-Numerous planned actions have already been executed, among others an access road with lighting has been built, and all the collisions were eliminated.
-In the current year we are working on the next two complexes.
-Thanks to the taken actions the grounds shall be perfectly prepared to accept investors.
+This was achieved by the construction of access roads to investment grounds and the liquidation of the existing conflicts in the form of power lines and pipelines.

+Thanks to the taken actions the grounds are perfectly prepared to accept investors.